DerelictOrg/DerelictAL/README.md

 A dynamic binding to [OpenAL][1] for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictAL and load AL at run time.
+Please see the [Derelict documentation] for information on how to build DerelictAL and load OpenAL at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.openal.al;